jtCodes/n-digits-of-pi/README.md

 The procedure named pi, produces a infinite stream of pi digits.
 We have:
 <ul>
 <li> An input stream strm.
-This is just the stream f1, f2, f3, ... of linear fractional transforma- tions, each one represented as a matrix.
+This is just the stream f1, f2, f3, ... of linear fractional transformations, each one represented as a matrix.
   </li>
 <li>An intermediate data structure called a. a will itself be a linear fractional transformation.
   </li>